erthink/libmdbx/docs/_restrictions.md

   not apply to write transactions if the system clears stale writers, see above.

+## Large data items and huge transactions

+MDBX allows you to store values up to 1 gigabyte in size, but this is not the main functionality for a key-value storage, but an additional feature that should not be abused.
+Such long values are stored in consecutive/adjacent DB pages, which has both pros and cons.
+This allows you to read long values directly without copying and without any overhead from a linear section of memory.

+On the other hand, when putting such values in the database, it is required to find a sufficient number of free consecutive/adjacent database pages, which can be very difficult and expensive, moreover sometimes impossible since b-tree tends to fragmentation.
+So, when placing very long values, the engine may need to process the entire GC, and in the absence of a sufficient sequence of free pages, increase the DB file.
+Thus, for long values, MDBX provides maximum read performance at the expense of write performance.

+A similar situation can be with huge transactions, in which a lot of database pages are retired.
+The retired pages should be put into GC as a list of page numbers for future reuse.
+But in huge transactions, such a list of retired page numbers can also be huge, i.e. it is a very long value and requires a long sequence of free pages to be saved.
+Thus, if you delete large amounts of information from the database in a single transaction, MDBX may need to increase the database file to save the list of pages to be retired.

+Both of these issues will be addressed in MithrilDB.

 ## Space reservation
 An MDBX database configuration will often reserve considerable unused